SabineEmden/fm-product-preview-card-component/README-template.md

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

+- [Inclusively Hidden](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) by Scott O'Hara - This article describes how to hide content from sighted users while allowing screen readers and other assistive technology to discover and interact with the content.

 ## Author

 - Website - [Add your name here](https://www.your-site.com)